 However, the Schnocker does have high-maintenance grooming needs that require daily brushing and frequent bathing because the Cocker Spaniel coat is known to smell.

-28. The Shiba Inu and Schnauzer mix (AKA the Schnu)
+28. Shiba Inu & Schnauzer mix (AKA Schnu)

 When you mix the Shiba Inu’s fox-like face with the Schnauzer mustache, you get an attractive looking pup.